Dragon Tail Plant (Epipremnum pinnatum) Indoor Care and Propagation Guide

 Watering

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy soil as it can result in root-rot disease and eventual death of the plant.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy soil as it can result in root-rot and eventual loss of the plant.

 Temperature and Humidity